 Generally, unless required by law, continuation coverage for HCSA and LPSA will not be available beyond the end of the year in which the qualifying event occurs.
+For more information, please see the "Spending Accounts" section.

 Special rules for disability